 - Intend to major in one of the following fields: Biology, Biochemistry & Molecular Biology, Chemistry, Computer Science, Mathematics, or Physics.

-- You may either complete the application online or complete and mail the PDF application.
-The application deadline has been extended from January 15 to February 1, 2017.
+- You may either complete the application online or complete and mail the PDF application by January 15.
 Please attach a brief statement (250-300 words) explaining your past experiences/accomplishments in the sciences and your personal interest in becoming a scientist.

-For more information contact Taylor J. Brown, Admissions Counselor, email@example.com.
+For more information contact Taylor J. Brown, Assistant Director of Admissions, firstname.lastname@example.org.